Roeibs100/Roeibs100/README.md

 ## 🙋‍♂️ About Me

-🔐 Aspiring Cybersecurity Analyst, currently studying **Cyber Defense Implementation** (מיישם הגנה בסייבר)
+🔐 Aspiring Cybersecurity Analyst, currently studying **Cyber Defense Implementation**
 💼 Gaining hands-on experience in a **NOC environment**, with a focus on network monitoring and incident response
 🌐 Solid foundation in **networking, information security**, and system administration
 📚 Completed key courses: TryHackMe SOC Level 1, CCNA, LPI 1, System Administrator